near/nearcore/docs/practices/style.md

 Default to the [`#[tracing::instrument]`](instrument) macro.
 When instrumenting asynchronous functions either this or the `Future::instrument` is **required**.
 The spans produced in these contexts will be wrong if the span is held across an await point.
-Correct handling of this is handled for you via either of these methods.
+Correct handling of this is handled for you via either of the suggested methods.
 If instrumentation of async functions is not done according to this guidance it can lead to difficult to troubleshoot issues such as stack overflows.

 Always use `level`, `target` and `skip_all` to avoid implicit defaults for the level, target or adding all function arguments as the span fields (this can get really expensive quite fast).
 After